amd/quark-documentation/docs/onnx/tutorial_mix_precision.rst

 Examples
 --------

-Here is an example of quantizing a densenet121.ra_in1k model using the mixed precision provided in Quark for ONNX in examples/onnx/accuracy_improvement/mixed_precision/README.
+An example of quantizing a densenet121.ra_in1k model using the mixed precision provided in Quark for ONNX is :doc:`available here <example_quark_onnx_mixed_precision>`.